How to Apply

 What We Fund

-Through our invitation-only grant processes, we proactively invite grant proposals for systems development or systemic change efforts.
-We also award multi-year sustaining grants to proven programs and to support mission-aligned convenings.
-These sustaining grants typically range from $1,500 to $6,000 annually.
+Through our invitation-only grant processes, we proactively invite grant proposals ranging from $10,000 to over $100,000 for systems development or systemic change efforts.
+We also award multi-year "sustaining" grants to ongoing and mission-aligned programs and events.
+These sustaining grants typically range from $1,500 to $5,000 annually.
 Read more about the Foundation’s sustaining grants.

 A core value of the McClure Foundation is working cooperatively with those who are focused on similar objectives.
 To that end, our funding strategies are intentionally aligned with both the Vermont Community Foundation’s commitment to closing the Opportunity Gap and to Advance Vermont’s commitment to increasing the percentage of working-age Vermonters with a postsecondary credential.
 We are also committed to learning from and alongside other education equity, postsecondary attainment, and workforce development practitioners and funders.

 Who May Receive Funding

 Grant applications are accepted from organizations that are located in or serve the people of Vermont.
 Organizations must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code or be a public agency, school, or municipality in the state of Vermont.
 Nonprofit organizations or community groups who do not have 501(c)(3) status may apply for grant awards if another eligible organization acts as a fiscal sponsor.